parmstro/ACMExport/README.md

 - it bears repeating, you have read the blog or reviewed the code for the Automating Content Management project. :-)

 Basic steps:
-- clone the AutomatingContentManagement repo
+- fork and clone locally the AutomatingContentManagement repo
-- clone the ACMExport repo
+- fork and clone locally the ACMExport repo
 - set the variables in the vault_all.yml file (see below for the variables and what they are for)
 - set the variables in the all.yml file (e.g. update the project URLs)
 - run the Import playbook